Formstone/Formstone/docs/utility-cookie.md

 ## Options

+Set instance options by passing a valid object at initialization, or to the public `defaults` method.

 | Name | Type | Default | Description |
 | --- | --- | --- | --- |